-Our rate of driving alone to work increased from 56% in 1980 to 73% according to the latest 5-year American Community Survey average.
-On the other hand, Vehicle Miles of Travel (VMT) per person has been on a downward decline.
+In Chittenden County, our rate of driving alone to work increased from 56% in 1980 to 73% according to the latest 5-year American Community Survey average.
+On the other hand, VMT per person has been on a downward trend.
 From 2007 to 2014, VMT per capita declined from 27 daily miles driven to 25.
-However, since 2014, it has increased slightly to 25.3 daily miles driven per capita.
-It is imperative that we continue to support efforts to reduce VMT per capita and single-occupancy vehicle travel to lessen congestion, decrease greenhouse gas emissions and more efficiently utilize all our transportation resources.
+However, since 2014, it has increased slightly to 25.3 daily miles driven, probably due to significantly lower fuel prices in the past few years.
+Increases in VMT also had a negative effect on transit ridership.